resola-ai/jobs/backend/readme.md

 ## Requirements

-- Proven work experience as a Back-end developer
+- +5 years proven experience as a Full Stack Engineer or similar role
-- In-depth understanding of the entire web development process (design, development and deployment)
+- Being familiar with Django or at least one other Python web framework (e.g. fast-api)
+- Experience with AWS
 - Familiarity with common stacks
-- Knowledge of multiple back-end languages (e.g. Python, Go, NodeJS)
+- Knowledge of multiple front-end languages and libraries (e.g. HTML/ CSS, JavaScript, ReactJS, VueJS)
-- Knowledge of multiple frameworks (e.g. FastAPI, Django, Flask)
+- Knowledge of multiple back-end languages and frameworks (e.g. Python, Go, NodeJS, Django, FastAPI)
-- Familiarity with databases (e.g. MySQL, MongoDB)
+- Familiarity with databases (e.g. MySQL, MongoDB, DynamoDB)
-- Familiarity with development tools (e.g. Git, Docker, AWS)
+- Familiarity with development tools (e.g. Git, Docker)
 - Excellent communication and teamwork skills
 - Great attention to detail
 - Organizational skills